 Money Management Services

-The Area Agency on Aging of North Central Texas contracts with the Senior Source to provide money management services in Denton and Collin Counties.
-In addition, the Senior Source serves clients in Dallas County.
+The Area Agency on Aging of North Central Texas contracts with the Senior Source to provide money management services.
 The Money Management Program is funded in part through the Older Americans Act and supported by AARP.
 Services are provided at no cost to clients by trained, insured, and supervised volunteers.

 The Money Management Program targets older persons with limited incomes who have difficulty managing their personal finances and are willing to accept help.